 …”Nessie” is close enough to deliver a staggering jab to his bicep.
 He will bruise tomorrow, but acts nonchalant for now…

-“Constitutional law is my true passion,” states the young Ferrell.
+“Constitutional law is my true passion,” states young James Ferrell to Abigail’s father.

 This is lofty talk for a boy-to-be-man whose short term objectives include stealing a peak down the front of Abigail’s dress for a look at her nubile breasts and to pretend that his punch came from the children’s bowl.

 Fortunately for the young couple, Smythwick has his head turned by adult matters of greater yield to him.
 James grabs Abigail’s hand, rushing her to the Tallahassee “end” of the cavernous room, where talk of Constitutional Amendments pertain to human rights, not the preferential rights of the few.

 “Hold up, son, aren’t you going to introduce your pretty friend to your mother and me?
 Let me get her attention.
 Martha?!”
 John motions urgently to his spouse, who is doing her best to entertain those unable to do so on his or her own.
 At first she is wary, but only until she spots James’ companion.
 Agnes is attached to her hip, though slightly apprehensive at the prospect of standing next to the nauseatingly slender girl, one year her senior.

 “Father, Mother, Agnes, this is Abigail.
 Abigail, this is my Father John, my mother Martha and my sister Agnes, but we call her Nessie!”
 She hates being compared to the mythical monster from the British Isles.